tkatchdmitri/medicine_without_doctors_or_nurses/README.md

 This is not so for language models, which can and do read every single word on the internet.

-I have chosen not to productize this and keep it free.
+I have chosen not to productize this.

+Medicine and medical advice should be free.

 Text me with your email for free advice, which for legal reasons is not medical but religious, thank you.